 Hybrid events include an audience gathering in person at a specific location while a separate online audience attends the event remotely.
 The evolution of the hybrid event will be dependent on state and local crowd restrictions lifting as well as the ability of event organizers to plan events that follow COVID-19 safety protocols and ensure physical distancing.

-Recent hybrid events featured audience members remaining in their vehicles for a shared live viewing at a drive-in experience.
+Hybrid events of summer 2020 featured audience members remaining in their vehicles for a shared live viewing at a drive-in experience.
 The next step could include small in-person audiences experiencing the livestreamed virtual event together.
 Future versions of hybrid events will be essentially two events occurring at the same time with integrated elements: a live event for an in-person audience and a shorter virtual event programmed for an entirely online audience.

 The live auction has been a fun mainstay of fundraising events for years.
 Converting the auction for a virtual event can be done in a few different ways.
 Each option involves creating an online auction using bidding platforms such as Greater Giving, SchoolAuction.net, and Auctria.
 Explore more details about online auctions as elements of virtual galas.

 When a virtual event is livestreamed, that means it premieres at a specific time and is broadcast online via social media channels or embedded in webpages.
 The audience is able to watch the livestream on various devices with an internet connection.
 After the livestream ends, the event is saved as a video to be streamed online anytime.

 Entirely Virtual or In-Studio

 The virtual event can be hosted from anywhere and livestreamed everywhere.
 Hosts who do not have home studios or strong, reliable internet at their remote location are able to host from a livestreaming broadcast studio.

 Live or Pre-Recorded